VirgilSecurity/virgil-crypto-c/docs/class.md

 size: Unsigned integral type for size definition.
 byte: Unsigned 8-bit integral type.
 string: Shortcut for the char array.
+char: Type for a character.
-error: Type for error codes.
+varargs: Type for variadic arguments.

 class:
     Defines instance class.
 Possible values are: * any - Any class or type. *